The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 Since my article on the emotional fascia and its implications in the development of scoliosis, I wanted to know how the fascia connects to the brain and which part of it.

 On researching, I learned that the insular cortex or insula could play a big role in how we process our feelings – good and bad.
-The insula is a key brain region responsible for interoception – the ability to feel one’s own body states and emotions.
+The insula is a key brain region responsible for interoception – the ability to feel one’s body states and emotions.

 The Insula’s Interoceptive Role In Scoliosis Development